eklukovich/CS680/assignment04/readme.txt

 CS 680

 This program takes in a model of a game board (board.obj) that was created in Blender and displays it on the screen.
 The .obj file is opened and parsed to correctly load all the faces and vertices.
 A mtl file is also parsed to add the appropriate color to the model.
 If a mtl file is not given, the program defaults the model to red.
+The Blender file for the board model is located in the bin folder.

 To Compile the Program: